-Aliya is an associate in the Licensing, Strategic Partnering and Commercial Transactions group.
+Aliya is a partner in the Licensing, Strategic Partnering and Commercial Transactions group.

 Aliya received her J.D. in 2013 from Columbia Law School, where she was a Harlan Fiske Stone Scholar.
 She also received a Parker School Certificate in International and Comparative Law from Columbia.
 While at the law school, Aliya served as the Executive Articles Editor of the Columbia Law Review.
 In 2013, Aliya also received an M.P.H. from the Mailman School of Public Health at Columbia University, where she focused on health policy and management.
 Aliya received her A.B. from Princeton University in 2007.